guardian/jr-api-gateway-workshop/Tutorial.md

 # jr-api-gateway-workshop

 1. Go to https://repo-genesis.herokuapp.com/ and create a repo with what will now be referrerd to as `<name of project>`.
-Nn example name of project is jr-microservice workshop, you will want to call it something unique so use your initials
+An example name of project is jr-microservice workshop, you will want to call it something unique so use your initials

 2. Set up the repo locally and make your first commit